tresoldi/macro-je/README.md

-# CLDF dataset derived from MaJeLeD (Macro-Je Lexical Database)
+# CLDF dataset derived from Macro-Je Lexical Database

 ## How to cite